Keeping customers satisfied is a priority in every call center, but we all know maintaining high satisfaction rates can be an ongoing challenge.

 Below, we take a look at seven different ideas for call center games that can help to boost your agents’ productivity, focus and results.
 All call center games for customer service should offer a prize for winners, such as an extra day of paid vacation, a gift card or a meal for two.

-Hangman: the classic game of guessing letters to save a stickman’s life.
+The classic game of guessing letters to save a stick figure’s life.

 This is a terrific addition to your range of call center games for customer service, allowing you to recap key elements from training sessions and keep agents refreshed.
 The rules are basically the same, though the actual process is given a neat twist.